learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 ## The intercept and error terms

-The column of ones in the first matrix refers the intercept ($c$) from $mx+c$.
-If you don't include this constant, then the function will is constrained to the origin (0,0), which would strongly limit the types of relationships the model could describe.
+The column of ones in the first matrix refers to the intercept ($c$) from $mx+c$.
+If you don't include this constant, then the function is constrained to the origin (0,0), which would strongly limit the types of relationships the model could describe.
 You want to include an intercept to allow for linear models to intersect with the $y$-axis at values different from 0 (in the image shown earlier, $c$ was 2, because the straight line crossed the $y$-axis at $y$=2).

 In above , we are hoping that there is some linear combination of the columns of the first matrix that gives us our vector of observed values (the vector with values 1,2,2).